Skip to main content

 No. UID2 has its own framework, which is separate from EUID.
 As such, paperwork relating to accessing and using the EUID framework does not automatically grant usage and access to the UID2 framework.
 New contracts are required to be signed for UID2.

-Can users opt out of targeted advertising tied to their UID2 identity?
+Can users opt out of targeted advertising tied to their UID2?

 Yes.
-Through the Transparency and Control Portal, users can opt out from being served targeted ads tied to their UID2 identity.
+Through the Transparency and Control Portal, users can opt out from being served targeted ads tied to their UID2.
 Each request is distributed through the UID2 Opt-Out Service, and UID2 Operators make the opt-out information available to all relevant participants.

 When I send DII to UID2, does UID2 store the information?